tedirghazali/alga-js/README.md

-# PidieScript
+# PidieJS
-PidieScript is component to build web application
+PidieJS is components for building a web application